 Parker was instrumental in the founding of the World Conformation Horse Association, and he currently serves on the judges and breeders committees of the WCHA.
 Although his professional interest has changed, he says his diverse show background serves him well with the conformation horses.

 Gene Parker makes it a point to continue to pay it forward by sharing advice with the next generation of competitors.
-Parker’s show background is quiet diverse, and like most trainers, he got started with the all-around show horses.
+Parker’s show background is quite diverse, and like most trainers, he got started with the all-around show horses.

 Watching others and showing against the likes of Tommy Manion, John Holt and Doug Carpenter helped him hone his skills.